-On September 28, 2016, Amgen and Arrowhead entered into two collaboration and license agreements and a common stock purchase agreement.
-Under the Second Collaboration and License Agreement (the "Olpasiran Agreement"), Amgen has received a worldwide, exclusive license to Arrowhead's novel RNAi Olpasiran (previously referred to as AMG 890 or ARO-LPA) program.
+On September 28, 2016, Amgen and the Company entered into two collaboration and license agreements and a common stock purchase agreement.
+Under the Second Collaboration and License Agreement (the "Olpasiran Agreement"), Amgen received a worldwide, exclusive license to the Company's novel RNAi olpasiran (previously referred to as AMG 890 or ARO-LPA) program.
 These RNAi molecules are designed to reduce elevated lipoprotein(a), which is a genetically validated, independent risk factor for atherosclerotic cardiovascular disease.
-Under the prior collaboration and license agreement (the "First Collaboration and License Agreement" or the "ARO-AMG1 Agreement"), Amgen received an option to a worldwide, exclusive license for ARO-AMG1, an RNAi therapy for an undisclosed genetically validated cardiovascular target.
-Under both agreements, Amgen is wholly responsible for clinical development and commercialization.
-Under the terms of the agreements taken together, Arrowhead has received \$35.0 million in upfront payments, \$21.5 million in the form of an equity investment by Amgen in Arrowhead's common stock, and \$30.0 million in milestone payments, and may receive up to an additional \$400.0 million in remaining development, regulatory and sales milestone payments.
-Arrowhead is further eligible to receive up to low double-digit royalties for sales of products under the Olpasiran Agreement.
-In July 2019, Amgen informed Arrowhead that it would not be exercising its option for an exclusive license for ARO-AMG1, and as such, there will be no further milestone or royalty payments under the ARO-AMG1 Agreement.
-See Note 13 - Subsequent Events of Notes to Consolidated Financial Statements of Part IV, "Item 15.
-Exhibits and Financial Statement Schedules."
+Under the Olpasiran Agreement, Amgen is wholly responsible for clinical development and commercialization.

+Under the terms of the Olpasiran Agreement, the Company has received \$35.0 million in upfront payments, \$21.5 million in the form of an equity investment by Amgen in the Company's common stock, and \$55.0 million in milestone payments.
+The Company has substantially completed its performance obligations under the Olpasiran Agreement.

-Olpasiran (formerly AMG 890 and ARO-LPA)
+In November 2022, Royalty Pharma Investments 2019 ICAV ("Royalty Pharma") and the Company entered into a Royalty Purchase Agreement (the "Royalty Pharma Agreement").
+In consideration for the payments under the Royalty Pharma Agreement, Royalty Pharma is entitled to receive all royalties otherwise payable by Amgen to the Company under the Olpasiran Agreement.
+The Company remains eligible to receive up to an additional \$535.0 million in remaining development, regulatory and sales milestone payments payable from Amgen and Royalty Pharma.

+Olpasiran

 Olpasiran is designed to reduce production of apolipoprotein A, a key component of lipoprotein(a), which has been genetically linked with increased risk of cardiovascular diseases, independent of cholesterol and LDL levels.
-Amgen completed a Phase 2 clinical study evaluating the efficacy, safety, and tolerability of Olpasiran in subjects with elevated levels of lipoprotein(a).
+Amgen completed a Phase 2 clinical study evaluating the efficacy, safety, and tolerability of olpasiran in subjects with elevated levels of lipoprotein(a).
 Amgen reported Phase 2 clinical results at the American Heart Association (AHA) Scientific Sessions in November 2022 and simultaneously published in the New England Journal of Medicine.
-Amgen intends to evaluate Olpasiran in a Phase 3 study to assess the impact of Olpasiran on major cardiovascular events in participants with atherosclerotic cardiovascular disease and elevated lipoprotein(a), in a double-blind, randomized, placebo-controlled, multicenter study.
-Amgen plans to begin enrolling subjects in December 2022, which will trigger a \$25.0 million milestone payment to Arrowhead.
+Amgen began evaluating olpasiran in a Phase 3 study to assess the impact of olpasiran on major cardiovascular events in participants with atherosclerotic cardiovascular disease and elevated lipoprotein(a), in a double-blind, randomized, placebo-controlled, multi center study in December 2022, which triggered a \$25 million milestone payment to the Company.